Last updated: June 20, 2026

 |---|---|---|

-| Food today | Call 211 and search Feeding SD for pantry and mobile food options. | Pantry hours change.
-Call before going, especially in rural areas. |
+| Food today | Call 211 and search Feeding South Dakota. | Pantry and mobile food hours change.
+Call before going when you can. |

-| SNAP or Medicaid | Use the SD benefits portal or a local DSS office. | You may still need an interview and proof. |
+| SNAP or Medicaid | Use the SD benefits portal or a local DSS office. | SNAP or TANF may require an interview and proof. |

-| Cash help | Ask about South Dakota TANF. | TANF has work rules and time limits for most adults. |
+| Cash help | Ask DSS about South Dakota TANF. | TANF has work rules, eligibility rules, and time limits for many adults. |

-| Eviction or homelessness | Call 211 and ask about SD homeless help. | Rental money is limited and may require a housing assessment. |
+| Eviction or homelessness | Call 211 and ask about Coordinated Entry. | Rental help is limited and may require a housing assessment. |

-| Heat or shutoff | Apply for LIEAP and call 800-233-8503 if it is urgent. | Payments usually go to the supplier, not to you. |
+| Heat or shutoff | Apply for LIEAP and call 800-233-8503 if urgent. | Payments usually go to the energy supplier, not to you. |

 Tip for faster food help